rebipp/worldfair-agrobio/_sources/content/introduction/pids.md

 - [identifiers.org](https://identifiers.org/): Identifiers.org is a Resolution Service provides consistent access to life science data using [Compact Uniform Resource Identifiers](https://www.w3.org/TR/2010/NOTE-curie-20101216/), hosted by the EBI provides a resolution service, both as a web form and through the URL pattern{cite}`Juty2012`.
 Compact Identifiers consist of an assigned, unique prefix and a local provider designated accession number (prefix:accession).
 The resolving location of `Compact Identifiers` (CURIE) is determined using information that is stored in the Identifiers.org Registry.
 Datasets can register their namespace prefix together with their identifier pattern.
 The service can then be used in the same way as the DOI resolution service.

 - [Bioregistry](https://bioregistry.io/): is a **Resolution Service**, developed in a [GitHub repository](https://github.com/biopragmatics/bioregistry).
 Like [Identifiers.org](https://identifiers.org/) it has a registry, but also a registry of registries, and it imports data from Identifiers.org and [Name-to-Things](https://n2t.net/) but extends beyond identifiers for things but also supports, for example, ontologies.
 As a community effort, new namespace prefixes and their identifier patterns can be registered via [GitHub issues](https://github.com/biopragmatics/bioregistry/issues/new/choose).
 Compact identifiers are supported and the URL https://bioregistry.io/ADW:Lycalopex_vetulus resolves to the [Animal Diversity Web](https://animaldiversity.org) (ADW) page [https://animaldiversity.org/accounts/Lycalopex_vetulus/](https://animaldiversity.org/accounts/Lycalopex_vetulus/).
 Bioregistry provides an API to query the registry itself.
+- [linker.bio](https://linker.bio): is an example of a content identifier resolver.
+Linker.bio uses Preston, a biodiversity data tracker, {cite:t}`elliott2020,elliott2023` to redirect content identifiers using a URL scheme: https://linker.bio/hash://[hashtype]/[contentid] with examples available in section "Resolvable Identifiers."
+Linker.bio acts as a gateway to existing infrastructures like: [DataVerse](https://dataverse.org), [DataOne](https://dataone.org), [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page), [Zenodo](https://zenodo.org), [Software Heritage Library](https://softwareheritage.org).
+Anyone with the skills to setup a webserver can run their own independent content-based resolver, so copies of linker.bio can be deployed when needed.

 ## Conclusions

 This section has provided an overview of `globally unique and persistent identifier`{cite}`McMurry2017`, i.e. `FAIR principle F1`.